-"My son was taken out with a carer for a while, which he enjoyed."
 "I used short break funding to start a hobby, which I am enjoying immensely."

-"It helped us to have an outing as a family."
+"Let us have a family day out."

 "Wee Break fund but due to Covid I didn't have to use it on a break, so it was used for driving lessons and it is going amazing and will make a huge difference to us."